 - The south trailhead is at the end of Red Cliff Road in Logy Bay.

 - Check the map for designated parking areas.

-From Torbay Point, as well as from the bunker and from the top of Red Cliff, you can enjoy an amazing view of the ocean, seemingly almost straight down.
-In the summertime this means that Cobbler Path is spectacularly suited for watching whales, you can easily spot them beneath you from the 130m high cliffs, or if you feel the need you can even climb all the way down to the water at Torbay Point and Cobblers Hole for a closer look at these massive marine mammals.
+Most viewpoints on this trail offer an amazing view of the ocean, some of them almost straight down.
+In the summertime, this means that Cobbler Path is spectacularly well-suited for watching whales, you can easily spot them beneath you from the 130m high cliffs, or if you feel the need you can even climb all the way down to the water at Torbay Point and Cobblers Hole for a closer look at these massive marine mammals.

 Scenic spots on Cobbler Path: